-Whether you’re a fitness fanatic, busy employee, or someone who wants to eat more healthily, this stir-fry is a real winner and answer to all three.
+Whether you’re a fitness fanatic, a busy employee, or someone who wants to eat more healthily, this stir-fry is a real winner and answer to all three.

 Why Stir-Fry Meals Dominate Fitness Trends in 2026

-Fit-conscious customers like stir-fries as they:
+Fit-conscious customers like stir-fries as they

 - Eat well and simply watch the calories.

-- Freeze vitamins by quick cooking.
+- Freeze vitamins by quick-cooking.

 - Become a vegetarian and a non-vegetarian.